List of Cardcaptor Sakura characters: Takashi Yamazaki

 While generally viewed as lighthearted and energetic, Yamazaki can also be sensitive and serious.
 In the last volume of the manga, when Sakura was down, he leaves the scene in order for Chiharu to talk to Sakura.
 Chiharu adds that he understands that Sakura needs her guidance and counseling, which is why he left so they could talk rather than stay to tell stories.

+Yamazaki is also in a relationship with his childhood friend Chiharu, which he speaks openly about in Clear Card during a conversation with Syaoran in the second of two Drama CDs that were released in Japan.
+Feeling guilty about the fact that he is keeping secret from Sakura her growing powers (which she has not learnt how to control yet) and the fact that he stole the Sakura Cards from her, Syaoran asks Yamazaki awkwardly if there is anything that he couldn't say to Chiharu until now, even though they’ve known each other since they were little.
+Yamazaki tells Syaoran that there are things he cannot tell her and things he wants to hide from her, no matter how long they’ve been dating, but thinks that’s unavoidable, adding that not matter how much he loves Chiharu neither of them are the same person, but because they aren’t the same person, he can notice things she wouldn’t, and she lets Yamazaki notices things too, and he can get help from her with things she can’t do and he can help her too in return.
+This is something that makes Yamazaki happy, and asks Syaoran if it’s the same for him.
+Syaoran says he thinks so too, but it is clear that he still feels guilty about keeping secrets from Sakura.

 Yamazaki is named after film director, Takashi Yamazaki, who is a friend of CLAMP.
 He is known as Zachary Marker in the English adaptation Cardcaptors and his relationship with Chiharu is written so that they are cousins and her acts of strangling are the result of sibling rivalry.
 Yamazaki also makes an appearance in Clamp's manga series, Tsubasa: Reservoir Chronicle in Piffle Country as an announcer, where he retains his tendency to fabricate elaborate stories.

 In the Japanese version, he is voiced by Issei Miyazaki.
 He is voiced by Philip Pacaud in the English Cardcaptors dub, and by Joshua Seth in the second movie.
 In the English dub of the Clear Card arc, Takashi is voiced by Alejandro Saab.